-No benefits are provided for contact lenses, and exams and fittings related to these contact lenses, to treat keratoconus.
+No benefits are provided for contact lenses to treat keratoconus or rigid gas permeable scleral contact lenses, and exams and fittings related to these contact lenses.

 Medical Formulas

 This health plan covers medical formulas and low protein foods to treat certain conditions.
 This coverage includes: